 We are all familiar with traditional mortgages.
-There are fixed rate and adjustable rate loans typically running 30 years.
+There are fixed rate and adjustable rate loan modifications typically running 30 years.
 Most of these are sold to Fannie Mae or Freddie Mac or are backed by FHA or VA.
 The requirements of these are fairly standard and the application process quite painful.
-The applicant and the loan must fit into the parameters set by these organizations so the loan can be packaged and sold to Wall Street.
+The applicant and the home loan must fit into the parameters set by these organizations so the loan can be packaged and sold to Wall Street.
 One set of rules applies to owner occupied homes and another to investment properties.
 Most importantly, at closing you are signing saying you will pay back the loan and if you do not, the bank can take back the property AND come after you for any deficiency.

 A smoothly functioning system except when the borrower is not a “person.”